girlscript-blr/code-with-girlscript-bangalore/Hard/2. Pacman Game/README.md

 ### Output

 The maze should be displayed on the screen and the player should be able to control the pacman.
+Once first level is completed it should redirect to the next till all levels are completed.

 ## Requirements for submission